jelmore1674/build-changelog/README.md

           # If you want to skip enforcing the changelog you can use a comma
           # separated list of labels.
 Make sure there are no spaces.
           skipLabels: ops,maintenance,docs
+          ## Optionally you can allow dependabot to add a changelog file.
+          enable_dependabot: true
+          ## Then you can set the labels for dependabot
+          dependabot_labels: 'dependencies'
 ```

 The input for `Enforce Changelog`